-Children: Nicolás, Jr.
+Children: Nicolás Jr.

 Worked as a bus driver for Caracas Metro and belonged to the transit union.

-Maduro campaigned for Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.
+Maduro campaigned for Hugo Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.

 1999 - Maduro is elected to the National Constituent Assembly, the body convened to draft a new constitution.